Simon-Lajoie/PogO-Bot/README.md

 - **Auto Team Balancer for League of Legends**: The bot features an auto team balancer command for League of Legends.
 The balance_teams command takes summoner names as input and retrieves each player’s Solo Q ranked stats through API calls.
 The bot then creates 2 teams that offer the most balanced matchup.
 - **Custom Emotes**: PogO Bot has several typing commands that can replace certain words with custom emotes.
 For example, typing “PogO” will replace your message with a PogO emote.

-## Example of leaderboard picture generated and constantly updated by the Pogo Bot
+## Example of leaderboard picture periodically updated by PogO Bot
 ![image](https://github.com/Simon-Lajoie/PogO-Bot/assets/123536951/4bc85e0e-860a-47eb-93ef-81fe3edbcca7)

 ## Usage